 \section{Introduction}

 The rapid expansion of cloud services, AI workloads, and global data exchange has led to an unprecedented surge in data traffic, placing stringent demands on the underlying communication infrastructure~\cite{tauber2023role}.
 Exploiting under-utilized frequency bands such as the mmWave (30-300 GHz) and the terahertz (300 GHz - 10 THz) offers a promising path to meet the demand for this ever-increasing growth~\cite{HUANG2023106}.
-These bands provide access to much larger available bandwidths than traditional microwave frequencies while offering improved robustness to atmospheric turbulence compared to free-space optical communications at telecom frequencies.
+These bands offer broader bandwidths than traditional microwave frequencies and exhibit improved atmospheric robustness compared to free-space telecom-wavelength optical links.
 However, all-electronic transmitters, receivers and mixers needed to establish a mmWave/terahertz communication link, typically based on high-frequency electronic devices such as high-electron-mobility transistors~\cite{haziq2022challenges} or Schottky barrier diodes~\cite{kou2022review}, face fundamental challenges.
 In particular, the signal integrity and the bandwidth of these systems are limited due to technical issues.
-For example, a typical way to generate high-frequency signals is to implement the frequency extenders~\cite{kou2022review}.
-However, these components generate several harmonics of the fundamental frequency, and the insufficient suppression of undesired harmonics compromises the purity of the generated signal~\cite{harter2020generalized}.
+For example, a typical way to detect high-frequency signals is to implement heterodyne detection using a local oscillator.
+Since this local oscillator must be at mmWave frequencies, it's often generated using frequency extenders~\cite{kou2022review}.
+These components generate several harmonics of the fundamental frequency, but they suffer from insufficient suppression of undesired harmonics, compromising the purity of the generated signal~\cite{harter2020generalized} and consequently also of the detected mmWave.
 Similarly, the bandwidth of the intermediate frequencies (IF) of commercial all-electronic mixers is about a few tens of gigahertz, limiting the data modulation (demodulation) speed at the sender (receiver) end~\cite{jia20202}.
-Moreover, high power consumption for signal generation and amplification, and susceptibility to electrostatic discharge (ESD) impose further constraints on all-electronic systems~\cite{meng2022mscl}.
+Moreover, high power consumption required for signal generation and detection, along with susceptibility to electrostatic discharge impose further limitations on all-electronic systems~\cite{meng2022mscl}.